nickvourd/CS-Aggressor-Kit/README.md

 ### Locate Example

 This CNA functions like the `locate` Linux command.
 Additionally, it performs case-insensitive keyword searches.
-This CNA requires a Linux CS client
+This CNA requires a Linux CS client.

+ℹ️ When you insert a new file on the host disk, it is recommended to run the `updatedb` command to update the file database and sync the system with the newly added files.

 ![locate-example](/Pictures/locate-example.png)